Mozu/arcjs-samples/tax_calc2/README.md

 It demonstrates the use of the storefront.tax.estimateTaxes.before Arcjs action.

-This sample will only calculate a tax for customers who are in the state of Minnesota.
+This sample will calculates a special 10.275% tax for customers who are in the state of Minnesota.

+Otherwise, the default Mozu tax calculator is called.